 Serums often look pretty in those cute little bottles, but don’t let them sit on your shelf for too long.
-They tend to have ingredients that may lose activity with time.
+They tend to have active ingredients that may lose activity with time.
 Keep them tightly bottled in a cool, dry place out of direct light and enjoy them within 6 months.

 what type of serum should I use?